 For example, Grape Solar’s GS-S-160-Fab8 model has a temperature coefficient of -0.5.
 This means that if your solar panel’s temperature increases by one degree (from 25° C to 26° C), its electricity production will fall by 0.5%.
 If the temperature increases to 35° C (or 95° F), Grape Solar panels will produce five percent less electricity.
 While 95° F might seem high to you, remember that the surface of your roof can get much hotter than the air around it when the sun is beating down on it.

 A lower temperature coefficient is better, and the best solar panels available on the market have a temperature coefficient of -0.25.
-Grape Solar panels have a temperature coefficient that ranges from -0.4 to -0.5, which is slightly less competitive than the mid-range seen in the EnergySage Solar Marketplace.
+Grape Solar panels have a temperature coefficient that ranges from -0.45 to -0.38, which is near the mid-range seen in the EnergySage Solar Marketplace.

 Whether you’re buying a new TV, a car, or solar panels for your roof, you should expect that the manufacturer will stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) protects you against equipment failures due to manufacturing defects or environmental issues.
 Most companies, including Grape Solar, offer a 10-year materials warranty, but the best solar panel manufacturers will guarantee against equipment failures for 15 or even 25 years.
 For example, on EnergySage approximately a third of the panels offered by our top 25 manufacturers come with a 25-year warranty.
 Grape Solar’s warranty is right in the middle range of the marketplace, at 10 years.

 Perhaps the most important question of all – are you going to save money when you buy solar panels at Costco or Home Depot?
 How does the cost of Grape Solar panels compare to other panel brands?